dogeorg/connect/src/payment_envelope/envelope.md

 7. Parse the JSON payload bytes using a standard JSON parser.
 8. Check the `timeout` field: do not submit a payment transaction after the time `issued` + `timeout`.
 9. Display the payment information and ask the user to confirm payment.
-10. Create and sign a payment transaction and submit it to the `relay` URL.
+10. Create and sign a payment transaction and submit it to the [Payment Relay](../payment_relay/relay.md).

 The goals of the above process are to verify that the _Payment Envelope_ is cryptographically signed by the _Payment Relay's_ private key, i.e. the envelope was created by the _Payment Relay_.